fredgibbs/fredgibbs.github.io/posts/_posts/2015-01-09-consider-the-poster.md

 ## Engineering the Big Picture
 My initial assumption was that I'd print a traditional poster that I'd ostentatiously carry to the conference in an industrial-strength tube, looking like an imporant architect carrying around super special blueprints.
 And I was going to wear all black, obviously.

 I then realized that the poster areas at AHA were going to be 4' tall x 8' wide, a way bigger space than can really be filled with a poster printed at a reasonable expense (as far as my access to poster printing goes).
-I wanted to use as much of the space as possible (like we maximally cram words into our alloted speaking times), which meant modularizing the board into sections that could be printed separately and assembled.
+I wanted to use as much of the space as possible (like we maximally cram words into our allotted speaking times), which meant modularizing the board into sections that could be printed separately and assembled.

 This technique is perhaps not ideal for standard (smaller) posters because the interior edges of the sections need to line up precisely so they don't interfere with legibility.
 But since posters tend to be chunked into sections anyway, I figured I could find some compromise and use the space in between my 8x11 panels as the cork equivalent of whitespace.

 {% include figure.html caption="The first step of design?
-Divest yourself of bad ideas like this one." class="raw" src="/extras/aha-poster-board-orig.jpg" %}
+Divest yourself of bad ideas like this one." class="raw" src="/assets/images/ph-poster/aha-poster-board-orig.jpg" %}

 While I feel like the poster eventually came to look _like it should_ (that is, a blend of _wow this is taking way too long_ and _hey this actually does what i want_), it took much brainstorming and shooting wads of paper at the recycle bin before I had any idea worth pursuing.